bzdiop/bzdiop.github.io/_pages/misc.md

 2018 The same photo was used as a cover of [Wërsëg](https://www.musikbi.com/set/839-werseg), the latest album of the Senegalese Jazz band Jamm

 #### Sports
-2007-2011 I used to swim, competitively -- made it to the Olympics, and got a few African medals (African championships and African games)
+2007-2011 I used to swim, competitively -- made it to the Olympics, and got a few continental medals (African championships and African games)
 I also made to the cover of the book _"Sport, Les Photos Les Plus Incroyables"_ by Jean-Damien Lesay.

 <img src="/images/sportphotosincroyables.png">